 Do I need to use a VPN?

-Although VPNs aren’t mandatory, Virtual private networks bolster your online privacy by shielding your browsing activities, your files, and the apps you use on the internet.
-VPNs let you watch the content you already pay for at home from anywhere worldwide and help to beat heavy internet censorship in places like Russia and China.
-For these reasons, we’d recommend using a VPN to enhance your online protection.
+Although VPNs aren’t mandatory, Virtual private networks bolster your online privacy by shielding your browsing activities, files, and apps on the internet.
+VPNs let you watch the content you already pay for at home from anywhere worldwide and help beat heavy internet censorship in places like Russia and China.
+For these reasons, we recommend using a VPN to enhance online protection.